jackhanyuan/xps15-9550-macos/README.md

 But note that please create an issue **in my repository**  if you encounter any problem when **using my files or folloing my tutorial** ( Please don't disturb others ).
 My writing in English is poooooor:(, but I can read :).

-You may need to **generate a new `Serial Number`** in SMBIOS section before you login in to an Apple account.
+You should **generate a new `Serial Number`** in SMBIOS section before you login in to an Apple account.

 ## Issues